joostkremers/pandoc-mode/docs/index.md

 what is said applies to the menu bar menu as well.

 In the options menu, you can set options for running `pandoc` on your input file.
-All Pandoc options can be set from the menu (except for one or two that do not make sense, e.g., `--print-default-template`).
-Note that when you set options, they only apply to the current file *and* the current output format.
-When you open another file, or when you change the output format, all settings are reset to their default values.
+All Pandoc options can be set from the menu (except for a few do not make sense, e.g., `--print-default-template`).
+Note that when you set options, they (by default) only apply to the current file, and, more importantly, they only apply to the **current output format**.

-(There are ways to make settings more permanent, of course, as discussed below.)
+This is actually an important point to remember: Pandoc makes it easy to convert an input document to more than one output format, but the settings may (and usually do) differ between output formats.
+Therefore, whenever you change and save a setting in `pandoc-mode`, it applies *only* to the *current* output format.

 ## Input and output formats